-Naproxen is a medicine that is commonly used to treat minor pains associated with arthritis, headache, muscle aches, toothache, backache, common cold, menstrual cramps and for the temporary reduction of fever.
-Other names for naproxen include Aleve® (available over the counter), Anaprox®, Napralen®, and Naprosyn®.
+Naproxen is a medication that is commonly used to relieve pain and for the temporary reduction of fever.
+Some brand names for naproxen include Aleve®, Anaprox®, Napralen®, and Naprosyn®.

 Naproxen is in a class of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
-Other medicines in this class include aspirin and ibuprofen (see MotherToBaby fact sheet on Ibuprofen and Pregnancy at http://mothertobaby.org/fact-sheets/ibuprofen-pregnancy/pdf/).
+Other medications in this class include aspirin and ibuprofen (see MotherToBaby fact sheet on Ibuprofen and Pregnancy at https://mothertobaby.org/fact-sheets/ibuprofen-pregnancy/pdf/).

 I take naproxen regularly at high doses for my medical condition.
 Can this make it more difficult for me to become pregnant?

-It is unclear how naproxen use may affect a woman’s ability to become pregnant, i.e. fertility.
-Some studies suggest that NSAIDs in general, not just naproxen, may make it more difficult to become pregnant.
+It is unclear how naproxen use may affect a woman’s ability to become pregnant.
+Some studies suggest that naproxen and NSAIDs in general might make it more difficult to become pregnant.
 However, this seems more likely when someone is using NSAIDs often or over a long period of time.

-Until more information is known, it is recommended that women who are trying to become pregnant avoid the use of NSAIDs, unless the NSAIDs are for the treatment of a serious, ongoing condition.
-In such cases, it will be important to talk with your health care provider before making any changes regarding your treatment.
+Women who are trying to become pregnant may wish to avoid the use of naproxen or other NSAIDs, unless they are being used for the treatment of a serious, ongoing condition.
+In such cases, it will be important to talk with your healthcare providers before making changes to your treatment plan.

 I am taking naproxen, but I would like to stop taking it before becoming pregnant.
 How long does the drug stay in my body?

 The amount of time it takes for a medication to be cleared from the body will be different from person to person.
-However, it generally takes about 2-3 days for nearly all (about 97%) of naproxen to be cleared from the body.
+However, in healthy adults it can take about 4 days, on average, for nearly all of naproxen to be cleared from the body.

 Can taking naproxen early in pregnancy increase my chance for miscarriage?